 If you have excess fat and saggy skin in your lower chin and neck area, it can be a telltale sign of aging.
 This is an area that is passed by for many patients who are considering plastic surgery to achieve a more youthful, vibrant appearance.
 However, the neck can often be the most obvious area that shows a person’s age.
 For those who want to improve their profile, having a neck lift procedure is often the perfect choice.
-Neck lifts can be performed by themselves or in combination with a facelift or other procedure to produce enhanced effects.
+Neck lifts can be performed by themselves or in combination with a facelift, brow lift, blepharoplasty, or other surgical or non-surgical procedure to produce enhanced effects.
 Here is what you need to know about the neck lift procedure.

 How a Neck Lift Can Help